puyty/GTP2PoetryModels/README.md

 -Poem generates in the style of the model’s training, but only using vocab from a medical textbook.

+Create a larger corpus of work.
+-do additional preprocessing on the existing corpus, map out word types and sentence structures, of complete poems.
+Make new poems based on these add to corpus.

+**Next Steps**

+standardize poem creation codes - create universial code and map outputs Create more creation modes - users write one line, machine next etc.

 **Some Highlights of the outputs**